 - Hyaluronate sodium is given as an injection into the knee joint at your doctor's office, hospital, or clinic.

-- Hyaluronate sodium is usually given as a series of injections 1 week apart for a total of 3 to 5 injections depending upon the particular product you are using.
+- Hyaluronate sodium is usually given as a series of injections 1 week apart for a total of 3 injections.
 You may not experience relief until you have received several injections.

-- Do not use hyaluronate sodium if it contains particles, is cloudy or discolored, or if the vial or syringe is cracked or damaged.
+- Do not use hyaluronate sodium if it contains particles, is cloudy or discolored, or if the syringe is cracked or damaged.

 - Do not use disinfectants containing ammonium salts to prepare the skin for injection because side effects may occur.